-Ms. Givonna Joseph is deeply committed to the culture of New Orleans, city of her birth.This is most evident in her concerts featuring the 19th Century classical music of New Orleans Free People of Color.
+Ms. Givonna Joseph is deeply committed to the culture of New Orleans, city of her birth.This is most evident in her concerts featuring the 19th Century classical music of New Orleans Free People of Color, and in her appearance on "Le Grand Tour" , a French documentary.

-The mezzo-soprano, Founder and Director of award nominated OperaCréole, was recently honored as a standard bearer for Louisiana culture with a profile interview on WWNO Radio/NPR.
+The mezzo-soprano, Founder and Director of award nominated OperaCréole,, was recently honored as a standard bearer for Louisiana culture with a profile interview on WWNO Radio/NPR, and as the recipient of the 2012 Louisiana Creole Research Association Recognition Award.

-In 2011 Ms. Joseph reprised her role as "Lily" in "Porgy and Bess" with New Orleans Opera last fall.
-She was previously heard as one of the three "Abati" in New Orleans Opera's "Manon Lescaut", and is a member of the professional chorus.
+Ms. Joseph has performed with New Orleans Opera in roles such as "Lily" in "Porgy and Bess",one of the three "Abati" in "Manon Lescaut", and and one of the Gossips in Noah's Flood.
+She is also a member of the professional chorus.

 In addition to performing , the multifaceted award winning artist is a private vocal instructor, a Master Teaching Artist with Young Audiences of Louisiana, a teaching artist with New Orleans Opera's "MetroPelican" program, a writer, and public speaker.